cls-python/cls-luigi_paper/README.md

 Note that we used two separate virtual environments to execute the examples in this repository.
 This is because Auto-Sklearn doesn't support Python> 3.9 while CLS-Luigi requires Python 3.11.

-for running the examples "automl_in_cls_luigi" & "decision_pipeline" direcotries we used Python 3.11.6.
+for running the examples "automl_in_cls_luigi" & "decision_pipeline" directories we used Python 3.11.6.
 You may install the dependencies as follows:

 ```
 git clone --branch MPC https://github.com/khalil-research/PyEPO.git